Sranan Tongo: Literature

 Early writers often used their own spelling system.
 An official orthography was adopted by the government of Suriname on July 15, 1986, in Resolution 4501.
 A few writers have used Sranan in their work, most notably the poet Henri Frans de Ziel ("Trefossa"), who also wrote God zij met ons Suriname, Suriname's national anthem, whose second verse is sung in Sranan Tongo.

 Other notable writers in Sranan Tongo are Eugène Drenthe, André Pakosie, Celestine Raalte, Michaël Slory, and Bea Vianen.

+Example

+Following are the Lord's Prayer in standard and Dutch-based spelling, followed by an English translation.